Skip to main content

 What Can You Do to Address Stalking?

-• Seek confidential advocacy support and advisement from a certified Advocate at the Gender and Sexuality Resource Center
+• Seek confidential advocacy support and advisement from a certified Advocate in Counseling and Psychological Services (CAPS)

 • If you have not already done so, assertively communicate that you want the behavior to stop and set and maintain personal boundaries.